Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-azuresql/README.md

 The script will create the following resources:

-- **Azure Container Instances** to host [Locust](https://locust.io/) Load Test Clients: by default four Locust nodes (master + 3 slaves) will be created, generating a load of 1000 events/second
+- **Azure Container Instances** to host Spark Load Test Clients: by default one client will be created, generating a load of 1000 events/second
 - **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clients
 - **Stream Analytics** to process analytics on streaming data
 - **Azure SQL** Server and Database: to store and serve processed data